Ferocactus wislizeni (Engelm.) Britton & Rose

 Bloom Time: Summer

 Ferocactus wislizeni is a barrel-shaped or columnar cactus with a stem that grows up to 6.5 feet (2 m) tall and up to 30 inches (80 cm) in diameter.
 It has leathery asparagus green skin with approximately 15 to 28 ribs.
 The spines are thick and hooked.
-Flowers are yellow to red-orange with reddish midribs and brown tips, up to 3 inches (7.5 cm) long and appear atop the cactus fruit during the summer months.
-The fruits are green when unripe, yellow after the flower dries up, and persist atop the cactus long after the flower is gone, sometimes for more than a year.
+Flowers are yellow to red-orange with reddish midribs and brown tips.
+They are up to 3 inches (7.5 cm) long and appear during the summer months.
+Fruits are green when unripe, yellow after the flower dries up, and persist atop the cactus long after the flower is gone, sometimes for more than a year.

 USDA hardiness zone 9a to 12b: from 20 °F (−6.7 °C) to 60 °F (15.6 °C).